Exawind/openturbine/_sources/dev_guide.md

   Construct the commit history so that someone can move through each commit in a series and understand why and how the changes were made in sequence.
-- Practice editing a branch's commit history with `git rebase -I`.
+- Practice editing a branch's commit history with interactive
+  rebase: `git rebase -i`.

 ## Pull Requests